Esri/inspire_open_data/gdb-encoding/PlannedLandUse.md

 The Simple PlannedLandUse encoding can be used as an *alternative encoding* for PlannedLandUse data that fulfills the following requirements:

 * There are not more than three values for the attribute `name` for `SupplementaryRegulation`.
-( Possible limitations could be on the multiplicity of hilucLandUse and specificLanUSe to be a static number.)

 ## Normative References